jstg004/blockchain_research/sidechains.md

 #### Avoid the introduction of single points of failure

 - trusting individual signers
-  - expect them to behave honestly
+  - expect them to
+    - behave honestly
     - never be compromised
     - never leak secret key material
     - never coerced
-  - never stop participating int he network
+    - never stop participating in the network
 - digital assets are long-lived
   - any trust requirements must be long lived as well
 - community mistrust